 Do you love to golf?
 Then the Town of Thompson and Sullivan County have world-renowned golf course for you!
 Whether you are an expert or just starting out, get outdoors and enjoy a round of golf on one of our lush greens.
 The Sullivan Hotel also offers a ‘Play and Stay’ Package.
 See a complete listing of golf courses >>

 Looking for a country home on a lake?
-Then Rock Hill is the place for you!
-Rock Hill has a number of lake communities for every type of person, such as Wanaksink Lake, Wolf Lake, Emerald Green Lake Community and Lake Lousie Marie, plus a number of smaller lake communities.
+Then Rock Hill and the Town of Thompson is the place for you!
+Rock Hill and the Town of Thompson have a number of lake communities for every type of person, such as Wanaksink Lake, Wolf Lake, Emerald Green Lake Community, Lake Lousie Marie and the Swinging Bridge Reservoir, plus a number of smaller lake communities.
 Visit our Business Directory to learn more about each community or to find a realtor to assist you.

 Rock Hill Playground